 LinkedIn Jobs: Leverage the world’s largest professional network to build relationships and connect with new opportunities at exciting companies.

 Vault: Researching companies and industries just got easier.
 Whether you’re exploring your program’s career path for the first time or you’re preparing for interviews, Vault provides career insider guides to prepare students for their future.
-This platform is open to RIT students in Handshake.
+This platform is open to RIT students in Career Connect.

 ZipRecruiter: ZipRecruiter is a leading online employment marketplace that leverages Artificial Intelligence (AI)-powered smart matching technology to actively connect millions of employers and job seekers.